Philip Martineau

 Sir Philip Hubert Martineau (28 October 1862 - 7 October 1944) was an English solicitor who became President of the Law Society.
 He was also a cricketer who played for Marylebone Cricket Club (MCC) as a left-arm fast-medium bowler.

 Biography

 Born in London in 1862, Martineau was educated at Harrow School and played for the cricket team there in 1880 and 1881.
 He was a student at Trinity College, Cambridge, graduating BA in 1884.
 He became a solicitor and was elected president of the Law Society in 1931-32 and knighted in the 1933 New Year Honours.
 He married Alice Margaret Vaughan-Williams.
-Their older son was Hubert Martineau. second son Philip Brian (1898 - 1983) married Eileen Combe, daughter of Richard Combe (great grandson Harvey Christian Combe) and Lady Constance Augusta (daughter of George Conyngham, 3rd Marquess Conyngham).
+Their oldest son was Hubert Martineau.
+Their second son was Philip Brian (1898 - 1983) who married Eileen Combe, daughter of Richard Combe (great-grandson Harvey Christian Combe) and Lady Constance Augusta (1859-1941), who was the daughter of George Conyngham, 3rd Marquess Conyngham).

 Cricket career

 He made his first-class debut in 1883 for the MCC against Derbyshire.

 Following a minor match against Northumberland in July of that year, he played his second and final first-class match for the MCC against Somerset.

 He died in Sunningdale in 1944, survived by his son Hubert, who also played first-class cricket.
 Two cousins, Alfred and Lionel also played first-class cricket.